 Your Hustler lawn mower uses fuses to protect your mower’s electrical system.
 The fuses are typically located under the seat platform.

 Solution: Replace a blown fuse.
-Use a fuse with the same amperage of the fuse you are replacing.
-If you continue to blow fuses, you should bring your Hustler mower to your local repair shop or your local Walker mower dealership to troubleshoot the root cause of the electrical failure.
+Use a fuse with the same amperage as the fuse you are replacing.
+If you continue to blow fuses, you should bring your Hustler mower to your local repair shop or your local Hustler mower dealership to troubleshoot the root cause of the electrical failure.

-To find out if your gas cap is broke and no longer venting, troubleshoot it by removing the cap and starting your lawn mower.
+To find out if your gas cap is broken and no longer venting, troubleshoot it by removing the cap and starting your lawn mower.

 If it does die and starts up again once after you remove the fuel cap again, you most likely have a bad fuel cap.